microsoft/MPPC23-Power-Apps/lab2/README.md

 ## ☑️ Task 3: Create a solution

-TODO: Create a solution called "MPPC23".
+In this task, you will create a solution for the components we just created via Copilot!

 1. Go to [make.powerapps.com](https://make.powerapps.com/) and Sign In with your Power Apps credentials.